jin-gizmo/docma/doc/user-guide/09-fonts.md

 !!! warning
     Fonts are Intellectual Property and may be subject to licence conditions, just like software.
-Take care to comply with licence terms and be aware that the font is likely to be embedded in the PDF produced by docma.
+Take care to comply with licence terms and be aware that the font is likely to be embedded in the PDF produced by **docma**.
     [Google fonts](https://fonts.google.com) is quite a good source for royalty free fonts.